castlegateit/cgit-wp-obfuscator/README.md

-# WP Obfuscator #
+# Castlegate IT WP Obfuscator #

-WP Obfuscator is a WordPress plugin that automatically obfuscates email addresses in the main content and excerpts of posts and pages by randomly replacing characters with HTML character entities.
+Castlegate IT WP Obfuscator is a WordPress plugin that automatically obfuscates email addresses in the main content and excerpts of posts and pages by randomly replacing characters with HTML character entities.
 It also provides a shortcode that can be used to obfuscate text anywhere in that shortcodes are processed:

     Lorem ipsum [obfuscate]dolor sit amet[/obfuscate] consectetur